Intuit Developer Terms of Service

-If you are an individual acting on your company’s or client’s behalf, you accept these provisions on their behalf and the term “you” will refer to you, your company, your client and Authorized Users, as applicable.
-If the legal entity that you represent does not agree with these terms and conditions, you must not accept this Agreement, enroll in, use or access the Developer Platform.
+If you are an individual acting on your company’s or client’s behalf, you accept these provisions on their behalf and the term “you” or “your” will refer to you, your company, your client and Authorized Users, as applicable.
+If the company, legal entity or individuals that you represent do not agree with these terms and conditions, you must not accept this Agreement or enroll in, use or access the Intuit Developer Platform.

-By indicating your acceptance electronically, or by installing, accessing or using the Developer Platform you affirm that you have read, understood, and expressly agree to be bound by this Agreement and establish its Effective Date.
+By indicating your acceptance electronically, or by installing, accessing or using the Intuit Developer Platform you affirm that you have read, understood, and voluntarily and expressly agree to be bound by this Agreement and establish its Effective Date.

 GENERAL TERMS